 7. What risks do exist for users?

 Risks for users are the same as for all other Tor exit nodes.
-For an accessible summary of known attack vectors to the Tor network, please refer to the article "Seeking Anonymity in an Internet Panopticon" by J. Feigenbaum and B. Ford (PDF preprint).
+For an accessible summary of known attack vectors to the Tor network, please refer to the article "Seeking Anonymity in an Internet Panopticon, opens an external URL in a new window" by J. Feigenbaum and B. Ford (PDF preprint, opens an external URL in a new window).
 We are not aware of any specific or increased risk, rather the traffic is going through the network of Austrian universities, which is comparatively busy, so it is "hiding" in a much larger volume of data and on much higher bandwidth lines than e.g. that of an individual person.

 The only real risk for users is non-availability.
 We can and do make no guarantee at all that this exit node will always, round the clock, and infinitely be available.
 If it is, you are welcome to use it in any legal way you see fit, but do not complain if we (have to) shut it down.